HamidrezaHayatjou/TSDwithyolo7/HamidMe3.md

 # Module Testing Guide

-## Testing Individual Modules
+Test modules can be used in two ways.
+Individually and collectively.
+For single use, you need to set the address of the input images in the relevant module.
+For mass use, you can use the OK file in the main directory of the project.
+In both cases, you can test a different combination of parameters and you need to make the corresponding changes in the files.

+## Test modules individually

 Before testing a specific module, ensure that:

+1. The required weights have been pulled using `dvc` before testing.
-1. The module's checkpoint paths are correctly set in the corresponding `.yaml` file.
+2. The module's checkpoint paths are correctly set in the corresponding `.yaml` file.
-2. The required weights have been pulled using `dvc` before testing.

 To test an individual module: